emsommers/OpenRefine/README.md

 `‘B1991-0013’ + ‘/’ + value + ‘(‘ + cells[‘columnName’].value + ‘)’`

+^ In this example, I am appending an accession number to a values in a box and file number column so that it reads `B1991-0013/box(file)`

 ## Split column into multiple columns
 Why this is useful?